tjson/tjson-spec/draft-tjson-spec.md

     {"example:s":"Hello, world!"}

-## Binary Data
+## Binary Data ("d")

 TJSON provides first-class support for binary data stored in multiple different encodings within a tagged string.
-Tags for binary data begin with the "b" character followed by an alphanumeric identifier for a specific format.
+Tags for binary data begin with the "d" character followed by an alphanumeric identifier for a specific format.

-The preferred encoding is base64url ("b64"), which SHOULD be used by default unless another encoding is explicitly specified at serialization time.
+The preferred encoding is base64url ("d64"), which SHOULD be used by default unless another encoding is explicitly specified at serialization time.

 The base16, base32, and base64url formats are mandatory to implement for all TJSON parsers.

-### base16 ("b16")
+### base16 ("d16")

-Base16 literals are identified by the "b16" tag, with an associated JSON JSON string literal value containing base16-serialized binary data.
+Base16 literals are identified by the "d16" tag, with an associated JSON JSON string literal value containing base16-serialized binary data.

 The base16 format (a.k.a. hexadecimal) is described in [@!RFC4648].
 All base16